Squekky/pwhl-app/README.md

 ### 2. Screen Archetypes

-- Home Page
+- Games Page
-  - Displays a screen where the user can search for statistics
-  - User can star/favorite certain statistics
+  - Displays a page of games on a given day (default is today)
+  - User move forward or backward in time and view past or future games
-- Statistics Page
+- Standings Page
-  - User can view the statistic that they searched for
+  - User can view the current league standings, with their favorite team highlighted if they chose one
+- Box Score Page
-  - User can adjust settings regarding the statistic (e.g., duration, games played)
+  - User can view the box score of any completed (or potentially ongoing) game
 - Settings
-  - User can enable post notifications
-  - User can select a favorite team, highlighting instances of them in future statistics
+  - User can select a favorite team to be highlighted in other areas of the app
+  - User can enable notifications to be notified when games with their favorite team are about to begin

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Home
+* Standings
 * Settings

 **Flow Navigation** (Screen to Screen)

 - Home
-  - => Statistics
+  - => Box Score
-- Statistics
+- Box Score
   - => Home
-- Settings
-  - => None

 ## Wireframes